triggermesh/knative-training/knative.md

 ---

-# Let's clean the manifest
+# Find the CloudRun manifest

 * Remove the `status` section